J4ve/cccs106-projects/mod6_labs/README.md

 2. **Current Location Weather with IP Geolocation**
    - **Description**: The app can automatically detect your location and show you the weather where you are right now.
 When you click the "Check My Weather" button, it uses your IP address to figure out your coordinates, then fetches the weather for that exact spot.
 No typing needed.
 Just one click and you get your local weather instantly.
 It works through the ipgeolocation.io API, which takes your IP and returns latitude and longitude coordinates.
 The app then passes those coordinates to OpenWeather's API to get the actual weather data.

-   - **Why I chose this feature**: I wanted to make the app more convenient.
-Sometimes you just want to know what the weather's like right where you are without having to type in your city name.
-It felt like a natural addition since most weather apps do this.
-Plus, I was curious about how geolocation works and how different APIs communicate with each other.
-It seemed like a good challenge that would teach me something useful.
+   - **Why I chose this feature**: Sometimes you just want to know the weather where you are without typing anything.
+Most weather apps do this, so it felt natural.
+Plus, I was curious about how geolocation works and how APIs talk to each other.

    - **Implementation Details**:
      - Integrated ipgeolocation.io API for IP-based location detection